 There are several reasons why a couple has to reconnect.
 We give some of the most important reasons here:

-- To ensure that you do not lose the emotional or sexual connection
+- To ensure you do not lose the emotional or sexual connection

-- To ensure that you still feel butterflies (read excitement) when you look at your spouse
+- To ensure you still feel butterflies (read excitement) when you look at your spouse

 - To reduce the number of fights and arguments

-- To ensure that you do not live with your spouse like you do with a roommate
+- To ensure you do not live with your spouse like you do with a roommate

-- To ensure that you both feel loved, appreciated, and wanted
+- To ensure you both feel loved, appreciated, and wanted

 How Do You Reconnect With Your Spouse?